• Skip to primary navigation

 The land next to Veterans Park had been vacant since, alternating between a parking lot, a wasteland and a farmer’s market in its best days.
 How the new hotel came to be started with a glimpse.
 Manoj Bhoola was driving east over the Flagler Beach bridge over four years ago when, at its apex, he saw the city’s urban core lounge its way to the ocean and thought: wouldn’t that be a good place for a Margaritaville hotel.

-That turned into a vision that turned into a $27 million investment, and a downtown remade.
+That turned into a vision that turned into a $17 million investment, and a downtown remade.
+(An earlier version of this article had incorrectly reported the amount as $27 million.)

 Today, to the delight of city leaders betting big on the hotel’s economic spur and to the relief of residents who endured 15 months of construction, Bhoola, the developer and manager of Ormond Beach-based Elite Hospitality, led the ceremonial ribbon-cutting on the fifth such Compass Hotel his company has built in Florida.